Murder of Wilson Mannon: Murder and investigation

 The following day, Gibbons called her social worker and confessed to the murder.
 She said the Shelton brothers and Outten had taken turns beating Mannon to death, laughing as they killed him.
 The three men were arrested the same day and charged with first degree murder.
 It was later discovered that hours after the murder, Nelson went to the house of an 85-year-old woman he knew under the pretense of fixing her car, before attacking her 60-year-old son and tying him up, before trying to rape her.
-Afterward, he stole her car.
+Afterwards, he stole her car.

 The prosecution announced they would seek death sentences for all three men.
 Gibbons talked to the police, giving multiple, some contradicting, accounts of the events preceding the murder.
 She was not charged after maintaining that she had pleaded with the others to stop attacking Mannon, but had been ignored.

 In her original account to the police, Gibbons said Steven and Outten had kicked Mannon, but insisted that Nelson didn't hurt him.
 She said a sink-like object had been taken from the side of the road and used to bludgeon Mannon to death.
 The group also took money from Mannon's wallet and stole his rings.
 The sink-like object was later placed in the trunk of the car and discarded by the group as they were driving home.
 After the four returned home, they showered, washed their clothes, and bleached their shoes.
 Gibbons said she tried to call a friend to tell her what happened, but Nelson caught her, ripped the phone from the wall and struck her.

 In a second statement, Gibbons implicated Nelson instead of Steven, and revealed that she was several months pregnant at the time of the murder, saying Nelson was the father.
 She also said that Nelson had previously raped her.
 Gibbons then told Steven's lawyer that she'd implicated his client instead of Nelson since she loved and feared him, and claimed it was Steven who fathered the baby, which she had since aborted.
 Gibbons said she had a one-night stand with Steven since Nelson was seeing other women.
 She told Steven's lawyer that she'd initially implicated Steven since Nelson threatened to rape and murder her if she talked.